JuliaB-dotcom/book-shelf/my-app/README.md

 Functionality:
 * Search for books by title, author etc.
+* Every book has its own description with further information.
 * During network problems an Error message will occure.

 ## Frameworks